dd9jn/rfc4880bis/crypto-refresh.md

 These three {{FIPS186}} curves can be used with ECDSA and ECDH public key algorithms.
 Additionally, curve "Curve25519", defined in {{RFC7748}} is referenced for use with Ed25519 (EdDSA signing) and X25519 (ECDH encryption).

-The named curves are referenced as a sequence of bytes in this document, called throughout, curve OID.
+The named curves are referenced as a sequence of octets in this document, called throughout, curve OID.
-{{ec-curves}} describes in detail how this sequence of bytes is formed.
+{{ec-curves}} describes in detail how this sequence of octets is formed.

 ## EC Point Wire Formats {#ec-point-wire-formats}

 A point on an elliptic curve will always be represented on the wire as an MPI.
 Each curve uses a specific point format for the data within the MPI itself.
-Each format uses a designated prefix byte to ensure that the high octet has at least one bit set to make the MPI a constant size.
+Each format uses a designated prefix octet to ensure that the high octet has at least one bit set to make the MPI a constant size.

 {: title="Elliptic Curve Point Wire Formats"}
 Name | Wire Format | Reference